modypy/modypy/docs/index.rst

 Check out the examples in the ``examples`` directory:

 ``dcmotor.py``
-    A simple example using a DC-motor driving a propeller.
+    A simple example using a DC-motor driving a propeller and sampling the thrust using a zero-order hold.
 ``rigidbody.py``
     Some rigid-body simulation using moments and forces showing an object moving in a circle with constant velocity and turn-rate.